ankkho/serverless-folder-structure/README.md

 	schema.js: Provide all your schema validation within this module.

-	You can use [joi](https://github.com/hapijs/joi) for schema validation

 #### util.js:
 A module for utility functions.

 #### handler.js:
 Collection of all Lambda handler functions.

+> You can use [joi](https://github.com/hapijs/joi) for schema validation.

 ### How to run this example

-git clone git@github.com:ankkho/serverless-folder-structure.git
+`git clone git@github.com:ankkho/serverless-folder-structure.git`

 1) `npm i`